onwords-smart-solutions/my_office/README.md

 ### Version history and Releases

-* Android : 4.0.3+17 - Added Sale count notification.
+* Android : 4.0.4+18 - Bug fix in Search leads and additional data for Installation Pdf.
 * iOS : 2.1.7.